Crime in Canada: Statistics

 The Crime Severity Index (CSI) in Canada rose by 2% in 2023, marking the third consecutive year of increase and the continuation of a trend that began in 2015.
 The increase was largely attributed to significant shifts in certain types of crime, particularly in the Non-violent CSI, while the Violent CSI saw minimal change.
 Data showed that the police-reported crime rate per 100,000 people was 5,843 in 2023, reflecting a 2.5% annual change.
 Both the Violent Crime Severity Index and the Non-violent Crime Severity Index recorded values of 99.5 and 73.5, respectively.

-In 2023, there were 778 victims of homicide, 104 fewer than in 2022.
-Gang-related homicides continued to account for about one-quarter (22%) of all homicides; 78% of these were committed with a firearm, most often a handgun.
-The proportion of women who were killed by their spouse or intimate partner was approximately 5 times higher than the proportion of men (31% versus 6%).The number of police-reported hate crimes was 4,777 a 32% increase from 2022.
-Hate crimes targeting a religion or a sexual orientation accounted for most of the increase.

 The overall increase in the CSI was significantly influenced by a rise in reported child pornography cases, which soared by 52% in 2023.
 The increase was deemed partly due to enhanced awareness and better collaboration among law enforcement agencies.
 Other contributors to the CSI included increases in fraud and shoplifting rates, with fraud rising by 12% and shoplifting of amounts under $5,000 rising by 18%.

 Conversely, some crime types saw a decline, including breaking and entering, which dropped by 5%, continuing a slow decline observed since the 1990s.
 While the Violent CSI remained virtually unchanged, the police reported lower rates of homicide and sexual offenses against children, with a decrease of 14% in homicide rates compared to the previous year.

 Several crime types emphasized in the report include fraud, which was identified as a major factor, and extortion, rising by 35% for the fourth consecutive year.
 Despite the rise in reported incidents, many cases of fraud remain unreported.
 Reports indicated that only about 11% of fraud victims decided to notify the authorities.

 The statistics also highlighted the changing landscape of theft-related crimes, as motor vehicle theft and robbery rates saw increases.
 Notably, while motor vehicle theft has risen by 5% from the previous year, the rate remains about 50% lower than it was 25 years ago.
 Relationships to robbery showed a similar trend, with a 4% rise in incidents but still being lower than historical figures from years ago.